-Effective September 1, 1991, the Hospital Authority of Albany-Dougherty County, Georgia implemented a reorganization plan for the Hospital whereby all the assets, management and governance of the Hospital were transferred to Phoebe Putney Memorial Hospital, Inc., a not-for-profit corporation, qualified as an organization described in Section 501(c)(3) of the Internal Revenue Code, pursuant to a lease and transfer agreement.
-During 2009, the lease term was renewed for an additional forty years.
+Effective September 1, 1991, the Hospital Authority of Albany-Dougherty County, Georgia (Authority) implemented a reorganization plan for the hospital whereby all the assets, management and governance of the hospital was transferred to Phoebe Putney Memorial Hospital, Inc., a not-for-profit corporation, qualified as an organization described in Section 501(c)(3) of the Internal Revenue Code, pursuant to a lease and transfer agreement.
+During 2009, the lease term was renewed for an additional forty years with a nominal annual lease payment.

-Effective August 1, 2012, the lease and transfer agreement between PPMH and the Authority was amended and restated.
-The amendment was made for the transfer and inclusion of the hospital formerly known as Palmyra Park Hospital, LLC (Palmyra) which was acquired by the Authority on December 15, 2011, for approximately \$195,000,000.
+Effective August 1, 2012, the lease and transfer agreement between the Corporation and the Authority was amended and restated.
+The amendment was made for the transfer and inclusion of the hospital formerly known as Palmyra Park Hospital, LLC (Palmyra) which was acquired by the Authority on December 15, 2011.
 The amendment included the extension of the lease for a term of forty years from the date of the current amendment.